-Student Mobility Rate is the unduplicated count for students who transferred in and out of the serving school at any time during the school year (October 1 - May 10) for reasons other than normal educational program transitions (e.g., graduation).
-It is the sum of the students who transferred out and the students who transferred in, divided by fall enrollment, multiplied by 100.
+Student Mobility Rate is the unduplicated count for students who transferred in and out of the serving school at any time during the school year (October $1-May\ 1$) for reasons other than normal educational program transitions (e.g., graduation).
+It is the sum of the unduplicated students who transferred in, and transferred out for any reason, divided by the unduplicated count of students enrolled between Oct.1 and May 1, multiplied by 100.
 Each individual student can be counted only once.